 Django will use our SQLite database locally by default, because the

 DATABASE_URL environment variable isn't set in our local environment.
 If you want to switch to Postgres completely and use our Heroku free tier database for both development and production then you can.
-For example, to install psycopg2 and its dependencies locally on a Linux-based system you would use the following bash/terminal commands:
+For example, to install psycopg2 and its dependencies locally on a Debian-flavoured Linux system you would use the following Bash/terminal commands:

-sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contribpip3 install psycopg2
+sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contrib pip3 install psycopg2-binary

 Installation instructions for the other platforms can be found on the psycopg2 website here.